 When you're asked to donate

-Not everyone on Be The Match Registry® will match and be asked to donate to a patient.
-In fact, the chances of donating are about 1 in 430.
+Not everyone on the Be The Match Registry® will match and be asked to donate to a patient.
 If you are asked to donate, the patient's doctor has chosen you as the best donor.

 Becoming a bone marrow donor is an important commitment.
 If you are asked to be a donor for a patient, you will receive all the information needed to make this decision.
 We encourage you to discuss your decision to donate with your family and friends.
 They can help support you through the process.

 How much time will the donation process take?

 Actual donors and donor medical staff share their bone marrow donation experience.
 Watch now.

 The typical time commitment for the donation process is 20-30 hours of your time spread out over a four-to-six-week period.
 This does not include travel time, which is defined by air travel and staying overnight in a hotel.
 Nearly 40% of donors will travel during the donation process.
 Learn more about the steps leading to donation.

 Two donation methods: Peripheral blood stem cell (PBSC) and marrow